Common Activation Problems

 Otherwise, this error can occur if you have upgraded your system in some major way without deactivating DBT first, perhaps by an update to the BIOS or by replacing your hard disk drive.
 In this case, the system upgrade causes your machine to appear (to the activation process) to be a new machine with the old name.
 In such cases, you should first uninstall and then reinstall your program.
 Then you will need to call your dealer to resolve the issue or contact Duxbury to clear your old activation.
 You can e-mail Duxbury at email@example.com .
 Please ensure you include your License Number, Computer Name, and the full details of your problem.

-This error normally occurs when a system has been "imaged".
-It is quite common for technicians to prepare an organization-wide master version of a computer system and copy it onto a number of other systems.
-If DBT has been installed on the master image, the copy protection system will fail when you attempt to activate locally.
+This error normally occurs because a computer system has been "imaged".
+It is quite common for IT staff technicians to prepare an organization-wide master version of a computer system and copy it onto a number of other computers.
+However, if your Duxbury program was installed on the master image, the copy protection system will fail when you attempt to activate locally.

-The solution is to remove DBT from the local system you are attempting to activate, and reinstall.
+The solution is to uninstall your Duxbury program from the local system you are attempting to activate, and reinstall it.

-If DBT is required on more than one computer, you will require multiple single-user licenses or a network license (available on Windows systems).
-Please contact Duxbury Systems or your local dealer for more details.
+If DBT is needed on more than one computer, you will require multiple single-user licenses or a network license (available on Windows systems).
+Please, contact Duxbury Systems or your local dealer for more details.